Symptoms - Key Facts

 There are many different strains of HPV.
 Some types of HPV cause visible genital warts.

-Genital warts from HPV are growths or bumps on the skin around the genital area; vulva, vagina, cervix, penis, scrotum, urethra (urine opening), anus, groin or thigh.
-They may be raised warts or flat warts, single or multiple, small or large.
+Genital warts from HPV are growths or bumps on the skin around the genital area; vulva (the area around the vaginal opening), in or around the vagina or anus, on the cervix, and on the penis, scrotum, groin or thigh.
+They may be raised or flat warts, single or multiple, small or large.
 Some HPV warts can cluster together forming a cauliflower-like shape.

-Subclinical HPV (invisible to the naked eye) and genital warts are usually spread by direct, skin-to-skin contact during vaginal or anal sex.
-It is also possible, but rare, to transmit them to the mouth by oral sex.
+Subclinical HPV (invisible to the naked eye) and genital warts are usually spread by direct, skin-to-skin contact during vaginal, anal or oral sex.

 Warts on other parts of the body, such as the hands, are caused by different types of HPV.
 Contact with these warts does not seem to be the cause of genital warts.

-Warts may appear within several weeks after sexual relations with an infection person; or they may take months to appear; or they may never apear.
+Warts may appear within several weeks, or even months, after sexual contact with an infection person, or they may never appear.
 This makes it hard to know exactly when or from whom you got the virus.

 It is thought most subclinical HPV infections are transmitted through sexual intercourse, although they are generally believed to be less contagious than genital warts.